kvant666ubl/py-car/README.md

 2. Add discharging indicator.

+Remark:
-Use EasyEDA redactor of the same.
+- use EasyEDA redactor or the same;
+- calculate neeeded RP's and motor's power.

 ---